Brown Sugar Peach Layer Cake

 This post may contain affiliate links.
 Please see my disclosure policy.

-Frosted with a generous layer of brown sugar frosting (so delicious for summer cakes!) and topped with fresh peach slices and berries, you’ll love this show-stopping cake for your next gathering.
+Finished with a generous layer of brown sugar frosting and topped with fresh peach slices and berries, you’ll love this show-stopping cake for your next gathering!

 More delicious summer layer cakes: